tanessamorris/Effect-of-biomass-water-dynamics-in-cosmic-ray-neutron-sensor-observations/README.md

 This file contains the precipitation and irrigation data.
 ### Data_in_Code_Format ###
 These files contain all the same information as the Data_Excel file, but they are organized into yearly files, as this is how it is organized and written in my python script.
+## Python_Code ##
+This folder contains all python code that was used for analysis and figure creation in this study.
+All code in this study will need to modified to have your path name input for where files were drawn from.
+All areas that need modification are written in the script as "YOUR PATH", "YOUR PATH TO MAKE", and "YOUR PATH TO SAVE".
+Please note that there a couple scripts dependent on a file created in a prior script, these are listed below:

+### pyenvironment.txt ###
+This file contains the python environment and all packages to be able to run the code.